kanutron/AssistantAI/README.md

 # AssistantAI Sublime Text plugin

-This Sublime Text plugin is a general purpose implementation of an HTTP API client that allows to perform text manipulation with remote API responses, as a result to a request based on selected text and optional user input.
+This Sublime Text plugin is a general purpose implementation of an HTTP API client that allows to perform text manipulation with remote API responses, as a result to requests based on selected text and optional user input.

 A common use case is to consume API for Generative AI like ChatGPT or OpenAI Codex to complete, edit, comment or explain selected code chunks.

+AssistantAI requires additional plugins where the actual server and prompt templates are provided.
+Everything is configured in Sublime Settings JSON files, including servers, endpoints, prompt templates and credentials.

+Check these AssistantAI plugins:

+- **AssistantAI-OpenAI**: provides specifications of OpenAI servers and the edits, text completion, and chat endpoints.
+Also provides basic prompts for interacting with ChatGP.
+[GitHub](https://github.com/kanutron/AssistantAI-OpenAI)
+- **AssistantAI-Python**: provides prompt specification to make Python code manipulation using any available endpoint compatible with those prompt specifications.
+OpenAI server is one of those compatible endpoints.
+[GitHub](https://github.com/kanutron/AssistantAI-Python)

+# Usage

+Once you installed AssistantAI and at least one plugin providing Server specification, you will be able to use it.

-The usage is simple:
+The general usage is simple:

-- Select a text region (i.e.: A code function or Markdown section)
+- Select a text region (i.e.: A code function or Markdown section).
-- Hit the configured key map (or Command Palette > AssistantAI)
+- Hit the configured key map (or Command Palette > AssistantAI).
-- Ask for `AssistantAI` command
-- AssistantAI will show a quick panel with available **prompts**
+- `AssistantAI` will show a quick panel with available **prompts**.
-- Choose the desired prompt and, if the prompt needs, **inputs**, those will be requested using UI
+- Choose the desired prompt.
+If the prompt needs, **inputs**, those will be requested using UI.
 - When several **servers** with valid **endpoints** qualifies for the selected prompt and the current context (syntax, selections, inputs, etc.), a list of endpoints is given.

-Once AssistantAI have a prompt, all needed inputs and an endpoint is selected, it builds an HTTP request based on that and makes the network request.
+Once AssistantAI have a prompt, all needed inputs and the endpoint is selected, it builds an HTTP request based on that and makes the network request.

 The response is parsed based on the endpoint specification and the specified **AssistantAI command** is executed.

-As an example, consider this flow using `AssistantAI-OpenAI` plugin:
+As an example, consider this flow using `AssistantAI-OpenAI` plugin while editing a Python file:

 - Select a python function
 - Ask AssistantAI for the prompt "Add python docstring"
-- Since only one endpoint qualifies, a request is made to OpenAI without further inputs
+- *Since only one endpoint qualifies, a request is made to OpenAI without further inputs*
 - The python docstring is added to the selected function as returned by ChatGPT

 # Installation